Screenwriters Lab in Patmos Greece

 Screenwriters Lab in Greece

 The program is open to VMA and WLP students.
-Juniors and seniors may apply to the program.
-10 Emerson students will have the opportunity to participate.
+Rising juniors and seniors may apply.
+Enrollment is limited to 12.

 During any given semester Emerson students take on a myriad of activities including feature writing and television writing courses, production projects, exams and papers.
 Creativity cannot always happen on demand during a busy semester.
 But with obstacles removed, creativity can explode.
 During this program students can completely immerse themselves in the world of their stories stimulated by a peaceful and inspirational setting.

 Known as the "sacred island" Patmos is the place where Saint John wrote the Book of Revelation.
 The island is located off the west coast of Turkey and dominated by St. John Theologian Monastery, a UNESCO World Heritage site.
-Students will have plenty of time to participate in group excursions, including a trip to the Patmos International Film Festival.
-Students can also explore the island's wild beaches, remote tavernas, blue coves, rocky mountain pathways and and the stylish city of Skala, its harbor town.
+Students will have plenty of time to participate in group excursions; students can also explore the island's wild beaches, remote tavernas, blue coves, rocky mountain pathways and and the stylish city of Skala, its harbor town.

 Students will come to the program with a screenplay project and their own laptop with wireless capability.
 The screenwriting lab will adopt a professional writing approach with an intensive syllabus, work strategies and strict deadlines.
 Writers will have a minimum of 5 hours day to write on their own.
 Early mornings and late afternoons will allow students to have their pages work-shopped, then go back and make revisions, based on notes received.
-Emerson students will receive 4 VMA credits for this course.
-Professor Jean Stawarz will teach the course.
+Emerson students will receive 8 VMA credits.
+Professor Manuel Basanese will teach the course.

 Students must arrive to the program with the following equipment: